Elementary & Middle School Students

 • Chair positions within their school clubs

 Middle School students who complete two outreach concerts earn the National Service Award – Gold Medal.
+The High School Leadership Initiative features structured Bronze, Silver, and Gold pathways, each with defined requirements in outreach concerts and workshops.

-They may also attend virtual workshops offered throughout the year.
+Middle Schoolers are welcome to attend virtual workshops offered throughout the year.

 • Early involvement fosters: